frictionlessdata/tableschema-py/README.md

 > It's a provisional API excluded from SemVer.
 If you use it as a part of other program please pin concrete `goodtables` version to your requirements file.

-JSON Table Schema features a CLI called `jsontableschema`.
+Table Schema features a CLI called `tableschema`.
 This CLI exposes the `infer` and `validate` functions for command line use.

 Example of `validate` usage:

 ```
-$ jsontableschema validate path/to-schema.json
+$ tableschema validate path/to-schema.json
 ```

 Example of `infer` usage:

 ```
-$ jsontableschema infer path/to/data.csv
+$ tableschema infer path/to/data.csv
 ```

 The response is a schema as JSON.
 The optional argument `--encoding` allows a character encoding to be specified for the data file.
 The default is utf-8.